SIGN UP FOR NEWSLETTER

 Create your inner core balls from the Ultralight clay.
-I have one ball about 1 inch in diameter and 6 that are about ¾ inch diameter and 2 smaller ½ diameter balls.
-NOTE: If you have kids that want to help, this is a GREAT project for them.
-My teen boys will come out to visit with me and roll these balls.
-I just bake them up and keep them for later projects!)
+I have one ball about 1 inch in diameter and 6 that are about ¾ inch diameter and 2 smaller 1/2 inch diameter balls.
 Bake the beads according to the clay package directions.

 Roll out 1/3 of the package of Copper clay on the widest setting on the Sculpey Clay Conditioning Machine; repeat several times until the clay is smooth and pliant.
 Set the machine down to about 5 and roll the clay back through to create a paper-thin sheet of clay.
 Tear small pieces of this sheet and collage them onto a BAKED Ultralight ball.